-The Property is required for the construction and operation of the Rosecrans/Marquart Grade Separation ("Project").
-The address, record owners (as indicated by a title report) ("Owners"), physical description, and nature of the property interest sought to be acquired for the Project are summarized on the table below.
+The Properties are required by the Los Angeles County Transportation Authority for the construction and operation of the Rosecrans/Marquart Grade Separation ("Project").
+The address, record owners (as indicated by a title report) ("Owners"), physical description, and nature of the property interests sought to be acquired for the Project are summarized on the table below.